September 21st, 2014 - no comments

 We have incredibly limited stock of 54, 56 and 58cm frames, but can order others in.
 Come in to discuss a build and book a session on the fit bike to work out sizing.
 Unless you’re a 56cm, because that is the one I want for my ‘fantasy build’.

-Cost for the frame and fork is $850, and did I mention that it is ‘Pumpkin’ orange?
+And did I mention that it is ‘Pumpkin’ orange?

 – Tange Prestige heat-treated CrMo front triangle; butted CrMo rear end

 – Clearance for 700x45c tires w/ mudguards

 – Matching lugged flat crown fork Tange Infinity CrMo steel fork; double eyelets pannier rack and mini rack mounts

 – Braze-ons for rear rack and fenders (disc brake-compatible racks only)